14-year-old Dev Shah of Florida wins Scripps National Spelling Bee with final word ‘psammophile’ - Local News 8

 Eleven students made the finals after 11 million people entered spelling competitions throughout the world.

-The preliminary rounds began Tuesday, while the quarterfinals and semifinals took place Wednesday.
+The preliminary rounds were held Tuesday, while the quarterfinals and semifinals took place Wednesday.

+In Thursday’s finals, Dev correctly spelled schistorrhachis, aegagrus, rommack and tolsester.
+In the word meaning round, Dev picked the right definition of chiromancy, identifying it as someone who tells fortunes using lines on the palm of the hand

+Dev competed against 14-year-old Charlotte Walsh from Merrifield, Virginia, as the final two standing.
+She earned $25,000 for reaching second place after correctly spelling akuammine, collembolous and Jhangar.

 The-CNN-Wire